jwessnit/Rpackage/README.md

 # Rpackage

-A dummy R package
+A dummy R package.

-Outlining the basic commands needed to create an R package from scratch
+Outlining the basic commands needed to create an R package from scratch.